learnbyexample/cli-computing/cli_computing.md

 The `mv` command is useful for simple file renaming. `rename` helps when you need to modify one or more filenames based on a pattern.
 There are different implementations of the `rename` command, with wildly different set of features.
 See [askubuntu: What's the difference between the different "rename" commands?](https://askubuntu.com/questions/956010/whats-the-difference-between-the-different-rename-commands) for details.

 Perl implementation of the `rename` command will be discussed in this section.
 You'd need to know regular expressions to use this command.
-Basic explanations will be given here, more details can be found in the links mentioned at the end of this section.
+Basic explanations will be given here and more details can be found in the links mentioned at the end of this section.
 Here's an example to change the file extensions:

 ```bash
 $ mkdir practice_rename